edubart/nelua-lang/docs/pages/faq.md

 ## Why Nelua does not use LLVM?

 * By using LLVM Nelua would have a huge dependency and this would go against of one of its goals of being simple to compile and use.
-* Being locked to LLVM would take out other great compilers that can perform better. in different situations than LLVM, like GCC can be more efficient in some cases.
+* Being locked to LLVM would take out other great compilers that can perform better in different situations than LLVM, like GCC can be more efficient in some cases.
 * LLVM can be slow to compile huge projects, by using C the user can use for example the TCC compiler when developing to compile huge projects in a few milliseconds while LLVM would take minutes.
-* LLVM generated code is not readable by most users, by using C the user. can read the generated code and have a low level understanding of his code.
+* LLVM generated code is not readable by most users, by using C the user can read the generated code and have a low level understanding of his code.

 ## Why Nelua have a garbage collector?